BMariscal/InteractiveProgrammingPython/README.md

  * <a href="https://www.coursera.org/learn/interactive-python-1/home/welcome"> Link to Coursera course.</a>

-  * <a href="http://www.codeskulptor.org/docs.html#tabs-Python"> More info about CodeSkulptor, a browser-based programming environment for Python that's used in this course.</a>
+  * <a href="http://www.codeskulptor.org/docs.html#tabs-Python"> More info about CodeSkulptor, a browser-based programming environment for Python used in this course.</a>

 <br>